ncoudray/DeepPATH/LungCancer/README.md

 ```

+expected processing time for this step: a few seconds to a few minutes.
+Check the resulting directory that the images have been properly linked

-## 0.3a Convert the JPEG tiles into TFRecord format for a multi-ouput prediction (example mutations)
+## 0.3b Convert the JPEG tiles into TFRecord format for a multi-ouput prediction (example mutations)

 Check subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at multi-output classsification with 10 possibly concurent sclasses: